 The outcomes of the WE Schools program are both immediate and long lasting.
 From transforming student behaviour to building a generation of active citizens, 2011 and 2012 Mission Measurement surveys confirmed that our program:

 Yes.
-WE Day is a celebration of the impact schools and groups participating in the WE Schools program have on their local and global communities and also helps inspire them to continue to make a difference.
+WE Day is a celebration of the impact schools and groups participating in the WE Schools program have on their local and global communities and it also helps inspire these schools and groups to continue to make a difference.
 As such, it is reserved for those schools and groups that are part of the program.

 Absolutely.
 The WE Schools program is open to all schools, whether they come to WE Day or not.
-As a part of the program, you will have access to all of our WE School’s online educational resources and we will connect you directly with one of our WE Schools Coordinators.
-He/she will provide you with support and guidance throughout the year as you and your students discover your issues, develop your skills, take action and celebrate your impacts.
+As a part of the program, you will have access to all of our WE Schools online educational resources and we will connect you directly with one of our WE Schools Program Managers.
+Your Program Manager will provide you with support and guidance throughout the year as you and your students discover your issues, develop your skills, take action and celebrate your impacts.

 Yes.
 Your school or group must register for the WE Schools program and/or WE Day each year that it wishes to participate.